Application for direct pathway to the Juris Doctor (JD)

 This means, once you have completed your bachelor's degree with the required final UWA GPA, you will be eligible for a guaranteed place into the postgraduate JD without having to sit the Law School Admissions Test (LSAT).

 We encourage all eligible students who are interested in pursuing the JD after their bachelor's degree to submit their application online by the deadline 7 December 2018.
 Successful students will be notified in writing to their UWA student email account by 21 December 2018.

-(Students who submitted an application in the round closing 20 July 2018 will be notified in writing to their UWA student email account in the week commencing 12 March 2018.
+(Students who submitted an application in the round closing 20 July 2018 will be notified in writing to their UWA student email account week commencing 20 August 2018